Click on an Icon or Chapter Heading

-Shelf (Shelves) are a group of Projects/Titles (showing Covers) arranged in a row on the Browser - like a bookshelf.
+Shelf (Shelves) are a group of Projects/Titles arranged in a row on the Library - like a bookshelf.

 Title / Experience is the output of a Project.

-Title Card is the title’s Cover picture with information below it that sits on a Shelf on the Catalogue screen.
+Title Card is the title’s Cover picture with information below it that sits on a Shelf on the Library screen.

-Title Details is the Screen with a large picture of the title with all the details of that title.
+Title Details is the Screen with a large picture and all of the details of the title.

 Toolbar is the column of buttons on the left-hand side of the Editor.